 - CDFShop: Exploring and Optimizing Learned Index Structures.
 SIGMOD 2020 (demo).
 Ryan Marcus, Emily Zhang, Tim Kraska

 - ALEX: An Updatable Adaptive Learned Index.
-Preprint.
-Jialin Ding, Umar Farooq Minhas, Hantian Zhang, Yinan Li, Chi Wang, Badrish Chandramouli, Johannes Gehrke, Donald Kossmann, David Lomet
+SIGMOD 2020.
+Jialin Ding, Umar Farooq Minhas, Jia Yu, Chi Wang, Jaeyoung Do, Yinan Li, Hantian Zhang, Badrish Chandramouli, Johannes Gehrke, Donald Kossmann, David Lomet, Tim Kraska

 - Learning Scheduling Algorithms for Data Processing Clusters.
 SIGCOMM 2019.
 Hongzi Mao, Malte Schwarzkopf, Shaileshh Bojja Venkatakrishnan, Zili Meng, Mohammad Alizadeh

 - The Case for a Learned Sorting Algorithm.
-SOSP Workshop on AI Systems 2019.
-Ani Kristo*, Kapil Vaidya*, Ugur Cetintemel, Tim Kraska
+SIGMOD 2020.
+Ani Kristo*, Kapil Vaidya*, Ugur Cetintemel, Sanchit Misra, Tim Kraska

 Traditional query optimizers are extremely hard to build, maintain, and often yield sub-optimal query plans.
 The brittleness and complexity of the optimizer makes it a good candidate to be learned.
-We have introduced the first end-to-end learned query optimizer, and we are currently exploring how to generalize it to unseen data and schemas.
+We have introduced the first end-to-end learned query optimizer.
 We are also exploring learning-based cardinality estimation techniques.

 - Neo: A Learned Query Optimizer.
 VLDB 2019.
 Ryan Marcus, Parimarjan Negi, Hongzi Mao, Chi Zhang, Mohammad Alizadeh, Tim Kraska, Olga Papaemmanouil, Nesime Tatbul